How Standard Machine Tending Works

 While there is a complexity of benefits that can be had from the MWES machine tending system, the manner in which it works is quite simple.

 At its core is a standard robotic arm coupled to a machine vision system.
-These two are affixed to a rugged, self-contained structure that features expansion bays which could be filled with off-machine operations.
+These two are affixed to a rugged, self-contained structure that features expansion bays that could be filled with off-machine operations.

-Working in tandem with the robotic arm, machine vision system is trained to recognize and identify specific workpieces, their location and attitude.
+Working in tandem with the robotic arm, the machine vision system is trained to recognize and identify specific workpieces, their location and attitude.
 Once the part is acquired by the vision system, the information is sent to the robotic arm.
 The arm uses that data to properly grip the part for placement into the machine.

 After the machining process is complete, the robot retrieves the part.
 At this stage, the MWES machine tending cell can be outfitted with a number of off-machine operations including blowing off the part, deburring or inspection.
 These extra operations can be other stations within reach of the arm or fitted directly to the machine tending systems structure.